 Though the game uses its own horror as a constant point for comedy, some things are still terrifying regardless.
 Caleb is a wisecracking, cackling, Badass Villain Protagonist, but that doesn't really seep enough into some people to make these parts very tolerable.

-- The Bone Leech in the sequel, which is to this game what the facehugger is to Aliens Versus Predator.
-It gets worse when you see the Soul Drudges, Drudge Lords and Drudge Priests are the results of what happen to the victims.
+- The Bone Leech in the sequel, which is to this game what the facehugger is to Aliens Versus Predator - it should be very obvious how Monolith wound up making AVP 2.
+It gets worse when you see the Soul Drudges, Drudge Lords and Drudge Priests are the results of what happens to the victims.
 The fact that the Lord is a Demonic Spider and the Priest is a Boss in Mook Clothing that can spawn more Leeches doesn't help.

 - Hell, there are several noises, visions and general stuff that manage to make the game pretty damn scary.
-Of note is the apparition on the window at the end of "Rest For The Wicked", a ton of the shit in "The Haunting" (an eerily large, quiet and dark mansion with several vent holes of which both Spiders and Hands crawl out of, a hedgemaze way creepier than the one in The Shining, and secret passageways filled with Phantasms, and that's not to mention the slaughterhouse - the first building you find in the level and only access much later; it's full of hanging mutilated bodies, disturbingly well-placed blood, and Hands - and the goddamn basement).
+Of note is the apparition on the window at the end of "Rest For The Wicked", a ton of the shit in "The Haunting" (an eerily large, quiet and dark mansion with several vent holes out of which both Spiders and Hands come crawling, a hedgemaze way creepier than the one in The Shining, and secret passageways filled with Phantasms, and that's not to mention the slaughterhouse - the first building you find in the level and only access much later; it's full of hanging mutilated bodies, disturbingly well-placed blood, and Hands - and the goddamn basement).
 That, and the sense of foreboding you get in any silent level.

-- The Phantasms themselves, thanks to their alarming appearance (imagine a mini-Grim Reaper with a Slasher Smile) and the way they scream bloody murder non-stop, as well as their prospensity for taking you by surprise.
+- The Phantasms themselves, thanks to their alarming appearance (imagine a white mini-Grim Reaper with a Slasher Smile) and the way they scream bloody murder non-stop, as well as their prospensity for taking you by surprise.

 - The Game Mod Death Wish for Blood manages to up the creepy.
 Highlights include the screeching, human-headed spider scurrying around on "What Lies Beneath" (the entire stage, in fact, is an excellent Shout-Out to John Carpenter's version of The Thing (1982)), and the two Silent Hill-inspired levels.